Ezhikpizhik/Ride_sharing_company_project/README.md

  Project findings:

-●  The average projected lifetime of a driver
+The average projected lifetime of a driver

-●  Drivers churn once & predictive indicators for driver churn ●  Segmentation of drivers
+Drivers churn rate & predictive indicators for driver churn

+Segmentation of drivers

-●  Actionable recommendations for the business
+Actionable recommendations for the business